Skip to main content

 Antilipemic agent; hydroxymethylglutaryl-CoA (HMG-CoA) reductase inhibitor (i.e., statin).

-Uses for Pravastatin
+Uses for Pravastatin Sodium

 Reduction in Risk of Cardiovascular Events

-Adjunct to nondrug therapies (i.e., lifestyle modifications) in patients with hypercholesterolemia without clinical evidence of CHD to reduce the risk of MI, to reduce the risk of undergoing myocardial revascularization procedures, and to reduce the risk of cardiovascular mortality (with no increase in death from noncardiovascular causes).
+Adjunct to diet and lifestyle modifications in adults with elevated LDL-cholesterol without clinical evidence of CHD to reduce the risk of MI, myocardial revascularization procedures, and cardiovascular mortality.

-Adjunct to diet and lifestyle modifications in patients with clinical evidence of CHD to reduce the risk of total mortality by reducing coronary death, to reduce the risk of MI, to reduce the risk of undergoing myocardial revascularization procedures, and to reduce the risk of stroke or TIA.
+Adjunct to diet and lifestyle modifications in adults with clinical evidence of CHD to reduce the risk of total mortality by reducing coronary death, MI, myocardial revascularization procedures, and stroke or TIA.

-Extensive evidence demonstrates that statins can substantially reduce LDL-cholesterol concentrations and associated risk of atherosclerotic cardiovascular disease (ASCVD) when used for secondary prevention or primary prevention in high-risk patients.
+Extensive evidence demonstrates that statins can substantially reduce LDL-cholesterol concentrations and associated risk of atherosclerotic cardiovascular disease (ASCVD) when used for secondary or primary prevention in high-risk patients.

 AHA/ACC cholesterol management guideline states that lifestyle modification is the foundation of ASCVD risk reduction.
 Patients with established ASCVD or high risk of ASCVD should also be treated with a statin.